For this homemade coconut butter recipe, all you need is shredded coconut and a food processor!

-So I made these amazing white chocolate raspberry blondies today made with coconut butter instead of butter or oil.
-I’ll post that on Monday but I figured I’d show you how to make coconut butter first because who wants to pay those crazy prices?
+So I made these amazing white chocolate raspberry blondies today with coconut butter instead of butter or oil.
+I’ll post that on Monday but I figured I’d show you how to make coconut butter first because who wants to pay those crazy prices for store bought coconut butter?

 A few people mentioned in my recent recipes with coconut butter that they didn’t know you could make your own.
 So here we go!

 In case you’ve never heard of or seen coconut butter before (like me a few months ago), it’s different than coconut oil.
 Coconut oil is the oil that is pressed out of coconut meat.
 Refined coconut oil has no coconut taste and when kept in the fridge, it’s hard like cold shortening.
 Depending on your kitchen’s temperature, it’s either soft or fluid at room temperature.
-Unrefined coconut oil does have coconut taste, but I’ve never found it so I can’t give you any info on the texture.
+Unrefined coconut has the same exact texture but does have coconut taste.

-I don’t really like to eat the stuff plain, but I love baking with it.
+I don’t really like to eat coconut butter plain, but I love baking with it.
 You can expect to see a lot more coconut butter containing recipes around here!
 The combination with peanut butter is magical.
 Raspberries too.
+You can check out some of my other recipes with coconut butter here.

 Homemade Coconut Butter